Tony Smith with family, ca. 1914

 1954

-The Smiths resettle in Nuremberg.
+The Smiths settle in Nuremberg.
 Daughter Chiara (Kiki) is born on January 18th.

-Work abroad includes numerous unrealized and visionary architectural designs (among them Orient Express, Glass Ranch House, and Project for a Roman Catholic Church in an Ideal American Landscape).
+Work abroad includes numerous unrealized and visionary architectural designs (among them Orient Express, Glass House, and Roman Catholic Church in an Ideal American Landscape.

 Makes gridded circle paintings, including the Louisenberg series.